RomlinGroup/Flatpack/README.md

 ### Creating a flatpack

-Here is how to create a new local flatpack using [RomlinGroup/template](https://github.com/RomlinGroup/template).
+Here is how to create a new local and private flatpack using [RomlinGroup/template](https://github.com/RomlinGroup/template).
+To make your flatpack public, submit a PR to the [warehouse](https://github.com/RomlinGroup/Flatpack/tree/main/warehouse).

 ```bash
 flatpack create <flatpack_name>